 Robert J. Phillips

-Robert J. Phillips is the chair of Headwaters Foundation’s board.
-A Montana native, he has been practicing law since 1978 in the areas of insurance defense of all kinds, including coverage opinions, coverage litigation and bad faith defense.
+Born and raised in Montana, Robert J. Phillips has been practicing law since 1978 in the areas of insurance defense of all kinds, including coverage opinions, coverage litigation and bad faith defense.
 Bob is excited about the work of the Headwaters Foundation because of his longtime commitment to a healthy western Montana.

 Kelley Rischke is a fourth generation Montanan and has been practicing law since 2008.
 In her role as Assistant Attorney General, Kelley regulated nonprofit and charitable entities, including the sale of nonprofit hospitals like Community Medical Center.
 She has also litigated against pharmaceutical companies to protect consumers from deceptive advertising claims about the risks and benefits of prescription drugs, including opioids.
 Kelley serves as trustee at Headwaters Foundation because she is passionate about changing systems to improve the health and happiness for future generations of Montanans.

 Jordan Thompson is a member of and an attorney for the Confederated Salish and Kootenai Tribes of the Flathead Nation.
 Jordan lives east of Flathead Lake at the base of the Mission Mountains and loves spending time outside.
 Jordan serves on the Headwaters Board because he is passionate about collaborating with others to find innovative ways to support healthy communities.